 The Southern Regional Education Board works with states to improve public education at every level, from early childhood through doctoral education and the workforce.

 - We help policymakers make informed decisions by providing independent, accurate data and recommendations.

 - We help educators strengthen student learning with professional development, proven practices and curricula.

 - And we help policymakers, institutions and educators share scarce resources to accomplish more together than they could alone.

-SREB is a nonprofit, nonpartisan organization headquartered in Atlanta.
-Our 16 member states are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.
-Our work is funded by member appropriations, as well as by contracts and grants from foundations and from local, state and federal agencies.
+SREB is a nonpartisan, nonprofit interstate compact headquartered in Atlanta.
+Our 16 states are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.
+Our work is funded by appropriations from our states, as well as by contracts and grants from foundations and from local, state and federal agencies.

 advancing public education

 The nation’s first regional interstate compact for education, SREB was created in 1948 by Southern governors and legislators who recognized the link between education and economic vitality.